 While watching a session, you can also use Scroll Maps to see a visual representation of max scroll depth for page views for the segment you are viewing.
 The color shading changes as viewership decreases down the page.
 Scroll down the page or drag the marker to see the percentage of page views that scrolled to at least a particular depth.

-Last but least, you can track scroll depth trends using metrics and dashboards.
+Last but not least, you can track scroll depth trends using metrics and dashboards.
 For example, this metric trends card shows us the average scroll depth for top pages.

 Can I record scroll depth for both web and mobile apps?